 If interest rates decline, one of the most effective ways to pay off your mortgage early is to refinance your mortgage.
-You may elect to reduce your loan term significantly, as well as reduce the amount your pay toward interest.
+You may reduce the amount you pay toward interest, in addition to electing to reduce your loan term significantly.

 Just remember to inform your lender that your extra payments should be applied to principal, not interest.
 Otherwise, your lender might apply the payments toward future scheduled monthly payments, which won’t save you any money.